Read how our customers are using our trusted test equipment in our case studies

+There are scenarios to keep in mind when carrying out substitute leakage tests.
 Substitute leakage is measured between both line and neutral and the protective earth conductor.
 It is similar to an insulation resistance measurement except that a test voltage of 40V/50Hz is used rather than 500V DC.
 The measured current is then automatically scaled by the tester to show the leakage that would present at mains voltage (i.e. scaled by a factor of 6).
-If the appliance under test has filter components between both line-earth and neutral-earth (eg as with some washing machines) the substitute leakage method will measure both leakage currents.
-The IET Code of Practise includes the substitute leakage method but does not have limit values that take into account the additional leakage path between neutral-earth.
+If the appliance under test has filter components between both line-earth and neutral-earth (eg as with some washing machines) the substitute leakage method will in fact measure both leakage currents giving an artificially high reading.

-According to ch15.5 (of the 4th Code of Practice), the insulation test should be applied (which it is with a PT 100) and according to ch15.6 the protective conductor/touch current measurement is an alternative or complementary test to be carried out if the insulation test in ch15.5 can’t be performed or gives suspect results.
+According to the code of practice, the insulation test should be applied (which it is with a PrimeTest 100) and the protective conductor/touch current measurement is a complementary test to be carried out as well as the insulation test.

-Note, many of our instruments that do a powered leakage test (eg PT250+ or Apollo):
+Note, many of our instruments that do a powered leakage test (eg PrimeTest 250+ or Apollo+ Series):

 Differential leakage (generally a class l test – the Protective Conductor Test) is measured at the normal supply voltage with a normal supply connection i.e. it is a true indication of the leakage under normal operating conditions and is therefore a much more robust measurement.
 If the differential leakage measurement value is less than the limits specified by the IET CoP then the appliance is OK.